Read-The-Question/rtq-review/apps/docs-web/docs/architecture/fumadocs-architecture.md

 ### Source in `rtq-review`

-For another application in this workspace, the collection directory can use a path relative to `apps/docs-web`, for example `../review-web/docs`.
-Only the configured root and patterns are published.
+For another application in this workspace, the collection directory points to the owner root relative to `apps/docs-web`, for example `../review-web`.
+Only its root README and Markdown beneath its `docs/` folder are published.
 Files elsewhere in `apps/review-web` remain invisible.

 ### Source in a sibling repository